bouwe77/bouwe77.github.io/content/blog/composition-with-currying/composition-with-currying.md

 What we did in this post is making declarative code by combining several building blocks together, which was made possible because of currying.

-The logging solution is not meant to be used in a production situation, it is merely illustrative for how a real world situation could look like, but I hope you see the characteristics, or even benefits of currying by now.
+The logging solution is not meant to be used in a production situation, it is merely illustrative for how a real world situation could look like, but I hope you see the characteristics, and even benefits, of currying by now.

 By writing this blog posts, which involved quite some experimenting with JavaScript, I learned yet another way of thinking and approaching code, and I start seeing more and more possibilities for using currying.
 The more I do it, functional programming really starts growing on me.